fnando/dispatcher-js/README.md

 //= require dispatcher/compat
 ```

-To bring the old behaviour back, add a meta tag called +page+.
+To bring the old behaviour back, add a meta tag called `page`.
 This tag should have the controller and action names like the following.

 ```html
 <meta name="page" content="users#index" />